omkarnagvekar/emberjs-standards/README.md

-# Javascript/ES6 Coding Standards - ININ Mumbai
+# Javascript Coding Standards - ININ Mumbai

 This README outlines JavaScript/ES6 coding standards to be followed in Ember application.